debadityasingh8972/codex-ai/README.md

-# codex-ai
+# Codex-ai
-# Codex is a coding buddy created using OpenAIs davinchi-003 model.
+## Codex is a coding buddy created using OpenAIs davinchi-003 model.

 ## install